Note: SimpliSafe recently added two-way audio to its camera. They also now offer self-monitoring.

 I know what you’re thinking- what if my pet is running around downstairs?
 Will the alarm go off and wake up the whole neighborhood?

 The alarm can differentiate between people and pets based on the “unique heat signature of humans,” according to the SimpliSafe website.
 Any dog and cat under 50 pounds won’t trigger the alarm.
-Heat detection is a thread running through much of Simplisafe’s security system and I’m loving the innovation.
+Now, keep in mind that I haven’t actually tested this feature, as I’m pet-less, so I’m relying on SimpliSafe’s marketing team for this small aspect.

 SimpliSafe Glassbreak Sensors